 In very basic terms, all analytics platforms are inherently different in nearly every way, so you should expect to see some variance between what Ceros Analytics reports vs. what's reported by GA or any other third-party analytics platform.

 The way that Google Analytics calculates data is different than how Ceros analytics are calculated.
 This means you may see slight discrepancies when it comes to page views, average time on page, and bounce rates.

 We've outlined a few of the main differences below:

 - Ceros Analytics does not ignore bounces in the same manner as Google Analytics therefore, each Ceros experience load counts as an ‘open’ regardless of what the user does on the page.

 - Because Ceros Analytics do not immediately discount bounces, the average time on page and time spent metrics will differ slightly from Google Analytics.
 Google Analytics will not include users who bounce in their time on page metrics.

-If you have any further questions about Google Analytics, feel free to ping our support team or check out the Google Analytics Academy
+If you have any further questions about Google Analytics, we'd recommend referring to documentation from Google, or checking out the Google Analytics Academy.

 Also, if you are managing your tags through Google Tag Manager, check out our article on how to set up your Ceros integration with Google Tag Manager.